solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 After adding FPS into project dependencies, the next step is the creation of the first Proposal contract.
 This example provides guidance on writing a proposal for deploying new instances of `Vault.sol` and `Token`.
-These contracts are located in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/mocks).
-Copy each file used in this tutorial into your project for running examples or clone [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo and you have everything setup there.
-For this tutorial it's assumed that you have cloned the fps-example-repo.
+These contracts are located in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/mocks).
+Copy each file in this tutorial into your project, or clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo.
+This tutorial assumes you have cloned the fps-example-repo.

 This proposal includes the transfer of ownership of both contracts to timelock, along with the whitelisting of the token, minting of tokens to the timelock and timelock depositing tokens into the vault.

 ## Proposal contract

-The following contract is present in the [src/proposals/](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/proposals) folder.
+The following contract is present in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-timelock/TimelockProposal_01.sol).
 We will use this contract as a reference for the tutorial.

 ```solidity
 pragma solidity ^0.8.0;